 I’ve operated bucket trucks for 30 years.
 Do I need to take a class, a written exam, and a practical exam still?
 Or can I just take a written test?

-No matter how long you’ve been on the job, OSHA requires bucket truck safety training, a bucket truck written exam, and a practical bucket truck evaluation.
+No matter how long you’ve been on the job, OSHA requires boom truck training, a boom truck written exam, and a practical boom truck evaluation.
 There is no way around it.
-This goes for other types of bucket trucks too.
-The extent of the classroom training can be adapted by the instructor according to student needs.
+This goes for other types of mobile cranes too.
+The extent of the classroom boom truck training can be adapted by the instructor according to student needs.
 The written exam proves mental competency and understanding of the safety principles taught.
-And the practical evaluation proves the bucket truck operator not only understands but is capable of operating the machine safely.
+And the practical evaluation proves the boom truck operator not only understands but is capable of operating the machine safely.
 In the opinion of many, the practical evaluation is of the greatest overall value, but all components are necessary.

 This is a common question, especially among laborers-for-hire who may sub out from job to job.
-Technically, it is your current employer who is responsible for saying whether or not you have been trained specifically for the type of bucket truck and job.
-For example, if you bring a bucket truck certificate or wallet card to your new employer, they do not have to accept it.
+Technically, it is your current employer who is responsible for saying whether or not you have been trained specifically for the type of mobile crane and job.
+If you bring a boom truck certificate or wallet card to your new employer, they do not have to accept it.
 It is their right to require you to take their own training class.
-This is because if there is an accident, they will likely be responsible and need to prove to OSHA that they trained you on scissor lift operations.
+This is because if there is an accident, they will likely be responsible and need to prove to OSHA that they trained you on boom truck operations.